English Literature with German BA (Hons) – 2023 entry

 Why choose this course

+Our BA (Hons) English Literature with German course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.
 We conduct challenging, forward-thinking teaching and research.
-Our BA English Literature with German course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study

 The two elements of this course complement one another and enhance your learning, giving you unique insights into language, literature and culture.